- Search The Registry

 - Creating Support

 Aaliyah was born on this date in 1979.
-She was an African American singer and actress.
+She was a Black singer and actress.

 Unfortunately, Aaliyah, at age 22, died on August 25, 2001, when a small plane that was to carry her and eight others back to the United States crashed after takeoff in the Bahamas.
 She was to begin shooting the video for “Rock The Boat" in Miami, according to her Web site.
 It was not clear whether she filmed that video while in the Bahamas.